EwDosbox/PlatBorne/Concepts, Presentation, Lore/LORE.md

 3. Maybe you would be better miner, because you're still on the ground.
 4. Did you know that a Mini Cooper was manufactured here?
 That's funny, because you are even slower than a Mini Cooper.
 5. I have a bigger chance to win a russian roulette with a machine gun than you ever coming up up here.
-6. It's not always about the jumping or falling, Hunter, sometimes it's about the Mets.
+6. It's not always about the jumping or falling, Hunter... sometimes it's about the Mets.
 Lets go Mets I love the Mets
 7. The other day my teacher was teaching us Greek Mythology and he mentioned a pegasus and I immediately thought 'Pegasus? more like Mega Sus! ...Please hurry the fuck up.
 8. You have a lot of determination...and probably few broken legs, sucks to be you!
 9. IM STILL JUMPING BETTER THAN I EVER DID